-- A The total electricity demand for submerged pumps / reinjection pumps. - B Mainly regadring pump housing.
+- A The total electricity demand for submerged pumps / reinjection pumps.
+Also includes auxillary electricity consumption for heat pump - B Mainly regarding pump housing.
 Does not include building for heat pump.
 Depending on number of wells.
-Furthermore, sligthly higher in - C This does not include the CAPEX for the heat pump.
-Please refer to the corresponding chapters regarding heat pumps.
-The distribution of CAPEX for project parts above/below the surface is approx. 30:70.
-CAPEX for the geothermal wells, which account for approx. 75% of total CAPEX. estimated by Ref.
-2. 25 % for design&planning, on su - D Please refer to Figure 45.6 for the estimated correlation between risk and accumulated investment costs.
-0 additional costs mainly apply - E Replacement of submersile pump(s), approx. once every five years, staff.
+Furthermore, sligthly higher in construction phase. - C This includes CAPEX for the heat pump.
+The distribution of CAPEX for project parts above/below the surface is approx. 40:60.
+CAPEX for the geothermal wells, which account for approx. 60% of total CAPEX. estimated by Ref.
+2. 25 % for design&planning, on surface works, etc. added. - D Please refer to Figure 45.6 for the estimated correlation between risk and accumulated investment costs.
+0 additional costs mainly apply for plants with existing screening material. - E Replacement of submersile pump(s), approx. once every five years, staff.
 Excl.
-Electricity consumption for pumps, cf. information regard €/MW/year added for staff. - F 2015-price based on Ref.
+Electricity consumption for pumps, cf. information regarding electricity consumption.
+10,000 €/MW/year based on Ref.
+4, 10,000 €/MW/year added for staff. - F 2015-price based on Ref.
 1. Development estimated according to Ref.
-5. Lower estimate based on up side potential, estimated by Ref. - G The cost of auxiliary electricity consumption is calculated using the following electricity prices in €/MWh: 2015: 63, 2020: 69, 2030: 101, but not any taxes or subsidies for renewable energy. - H Temperature of geothermal heat (source/return) is 50/11 °C, and temperature of district heating (supply/return) 80/40 °C
+5. Lower estimate based on up side potential, estimated by Ref.
+1. - G In combination with an absorption heat pump, 1.3 MW can be heat exchanged directly, leaving 8.7 as heat source for the heat pump.
+The resulting system-COP is 1.8 (1.7 for the heat pump). - H Total heat generation pr site/plant, including drive energy for heat pumps (additional heat generation).
+It is presupposed that as much heat as possible is transferred directly in a heat exchanger. - I Drive energy for heat pump, i.e. steam for absorption heat pump or electricity for electric heat pump.
+Assumed cop for absorption heat pump = 1.7, cop for compression heat pump = 4.2 - J Including Absorption heat pump nominal investment and O&M costs see datasheets in chapter 40 Heat pumps - K Source for absorption heat pump drive energy is not included.
+The base for the specific investment is the heat generation capacity for one unit (only geothermal heat for systems with absorption heat pumps while it is total plant capacity for systems with electric heat pumps.
+See section on boundary for financial data above data sheets.) - L Investment for initial screening and seismis analyses are based on the number of wells and plants more than the heat output.
+The estimated cost for a - site that generates 10 MJ/s geotermal heat is 0.2 M€ for initial screening of geothermal potential and 1.2 M€ for seismic analyses.
+M The cost of auxiliary electricity consumption is calculated using the following electricity prices in €/MWh: - 2015: 63, 2020: 69, 2030: 101, 2050: 117.
+These prices include production costs and transport tariffs, but not any taxes or subsidies for renewable energy. - N The base for the heat generation capacity for one unit is only geothermal heat for systems with absorption heat pumps while it is total plant capacity for systems with electric heat pumps.
+See section on boundary for financial data above data sheets.